irmen/cx16assem/README.md

 - optimize phase 1, it now does too many things that are actually only needed in phase 2

-- use banked RAM instead of VRAM to cache the source file, this means rewriting the i/o routines again, but it will allow loading files larger than 62 Kb

 ### Maybe some day:

 - include / incbin  to read in separate files

 - relative labels (+ / -)